Crates.io | procedural_modelling |

 0.13 | 0.1.* |

-Except where noted (below and/or in individual files), all code in these repositories is dual-licensed, allowing you the flexibility to choose between:
+Except where noted (below and/or in individual files), all code in this repository is dual-licensed, allowing you the flexibility to choose between:

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.